mechatroner/RBQL/rbql/DEV_README.md

 * Get rid of TopWriter for non-top/limit queries in JavaScript version like it was done for Python.

 * Check ambiguous column names internally inside rbql_engine after resolving input_iterator and join_iterator, get rid of external checks.

+* Figure out how to implement basic autocomplete for ipython